 Individuals or small groups of individuals as consumers, and in some cases as entrepreneurs, producing goods and market services (where such activities cannot be hived off and treated as those of a quasi corporation).Nôl i'r tabl cynnwys

 The process of inventing a transaction where, although no money has changed hands, there has been a flow of goods or services.
 It is confined to a very small number of cases where a reasonably satisfactory basis for the assumed valuation is available.

-Institutional units are the individual bodies whose data is amalgamated to form the sectors of the economy.
-A body is regarded as an institutional unit if it has decision-making autonomy in respect of its principal function and either keeps a complete set of accounts or is in a position to compile, if required, a complete set of accounts that would be meaningful from both an economic and a legal viewpoint.
+The individual bodies whose data are amalgamated to form the sectors of the economy.
+A body is regarded as an institutional unit if it has decision-making autonomy in respect of its principal function and either keeps a complete set of accounts or is in a position to compile, if required, a complete set of accounts which would be meaningful from both an economic and a legal viewpoint.

 A detailed analytical framework based on supply and use tables.
 These are matrices showing the composition of output of individual industries by types of product and how the domestic and imported supply of goods and services is allocated between various intermediate and final uses, including exports.

 In the economic accounts, the economy is split into different institutional sectors, that is, units grouped according broadly to their role in the economy.
 The main sectors are non-financial corporations, financial corporations, general government, households and non-profit institutions serving households (NPISH).
 The rest of the world is also treated as a sector for many purposes within the accounts.

 Products including mineral exploration, computer software, research and development, and entertainment, literary or artistic originals.
 Expenditure on them is part of gross fixed capital formation.
 They exclude non-produced non-financial assets such as leases, transferable contracts and purchased goodwill, expenditure on which would be intermediate consumption.